-Sandra L. Portal-Andreu (Multidisciplinary Artist/ Choreographer/ Educator) is a Miami native of Cuban/Colombian descent.
+Sandra L. Portal-Andreu (Multidisciplinary Artist/Choreographer/ Educator) is a Miami native of Cuban/Colombian descent.
 Ms. Portal-Andreu independently creates and presents work throughout the community, mixing dance with dialogue.
 Her work addresses themes of community, social practice, and identity.
 Sandra has received support from the Miami-Dade County Department of Cultural Affairs, Live Arts Miami: LALA Residency 2020, Miami-Dade Public Library System, PBS’ Filmmaker Project, Judson Church/ NYC, Miami Light Project, MicroTheater Miami, and Pioneer Winter Collective’s GrassStains 2018.
-She has created work for CityTheatre Miami, Juggerknot Theatre Co.
+She is a 2021 Dance Miami Choreographers Grant recipient and has created work for CityTheatre Miami, Juggerknot Theatre Co.
 “Miami Motel Stories: North Beach”, and Sarasota Contemporary Dance Company.
 Her choreography has been described as “striking”, “smart”, “chilling”, and “having a knack for the theatrical”.

 Her professional performance experience includes: Arts Ballet Theater of South Florida, Josée Garant Dance, Florida Grand Opera, Miami City Ballet’s Lounge 2200, Camposition, and TOC Project.
 She received an A.A. from New World School of the Arts, a B.F.A. in Dance from Florida State University, and a M.S. in Movement Sciences from Barry University.
 In addition, she has trained with Fernando Bujones, Suzanne Farrell, Gerri Houlihan, Roxane D’Orleans-Juste, and Actor/Director, Thomas Richards at the Workcentre of Jerzy Grotowski in Pontedera, Italy.

-Among her dance experience, Portal-Andreu has worked in numerous Film/TV and Theatre projects including: Oscar Ernesto Ortega and Carlos Betancourt’s El Ultimo Balsero, Lifetime TV’s Designing Spaces: Xfinity, AMPARO by Juggerknot Theater Co., Interview with Marilyn by Agatino Zurria, Dancer by Dara Friedman (Perez Art Museum Miami), Carlos Ponce’s Todo lo que Soy, and Iron and Wine’s Lion’s Mane.
+Among her dance experience, Portal-Andreu has worked in numerous Film/TV and Theatre projects including: Oscar Ernesto Ortega and Carlos Betancourt’s El Ultimo Balsero, Lifetime TV’s Designing Spaces: Xfinity, AMPARO by Juggerknot Theater Co., Dancer by Dara Friedman (Perez Art Museum Miami), Carlos Ponce’s Todo lo que Soy, and Iron and Wine’s Lion’s Mane.
 She has appeared in local, regional, and national commercials and print which include MTV Latino, Google Home, Cheerios, Walmart and Intel Computers.

 Sandra deeply thanks her family and friends for their continuous love and support.
 She credits her husband, Juan and two sons, Julian and Gabriel, who encourage and inspire her to continue moving and creating.